evilbunny2008/mqtt-dashboard-documentation/docs/zigbee2mqtt-examples.md

 Zigbee based [soil moisture sensors](https://www.aliexpress.com/item/1005008987466283.html) are incredibly good value for money and provide temperature, humidity and soil moisture readings.

-It's advisable to set a friendly name for your devices in the Zigbee2MQTT web interface to something memorable, such as 'SoilSensor1' for a soil moisture sensor.
+It's advisable to set a friendly names for your devices in the Zigbee2MQTT web interface to memorable ones instead, such as 'SoilSensor1' for a soil moisture sensor.

 To do this, go to the device section, then click on the current friendly name on the left side of the device table.